ldb/vaulter-white/README.md

 ```

 - `command` is optional and can be passed as command line argument as well (for example: `vaulter-white -c config.yaml bash -c env`).
-- `secretId` will be read from environment variables (either at `secretIdEnv` as configured or at `VAULT_SECRET_ID`) if not configured.
+- `host` will be read from the environment if not set (either by looking at `hostEnv` or using `VAULT_HOST` as a fallback).
 This makes it easy to include vaulter-white in Docker images that are built by CI.
+- `secretId` will also be read from the environment if not set (either by looking at `secretIdEnv` or using `VAULT_SECRET_ID` as a fallback).
+- `roleId` will also be read from the environment if not set (either by looking at `roleIdEnv` or using `VAULT_ROLE_ID` as a fallback).
 - `secrets` is optional as well.
 Any keys not listed there will be exported as `SECRETNAME_KEY=value`.

 _Note:_ Secret values should always store flat data types and no marshaled data (e.g JSON Objects).
 Values that are not strings will be exported as JSON.